sreerag2460/FlutterPluginFederated/siprix_voip_sdk/README.md

 # siprix_voip_sdk

-Siprix VoIP SDK plugin for embedding voice and video communication (based on SIP/RTP protocols) into Flutter applications.
+Siprix VoIP SDK plugin for embedding voice-over-IP (VoIP) audio/video calls based on SIP/RTP protocols into Flutter applications.
 It contains native SIP client implementations for 5 platforms: Android, iOS, MacOS, Windows, Linux and unified API for all them.

 Plugin implements ready to use SIP VoIP Client with ability to: